jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

 # the game much more than i used to.

-I enjoy both the trading development of my character (ship) and a beautiful sky background with constellations.
+I enjoy both the trading development of my character (ship) and a beautiful sky **background with constellations**.
 My eye constantly shifts, back and forth, from planet to sky background constellations.
 To see constellation you need to alter 3 or 4 for values in Starfield.ini file.
 As with economy, developers were not interested on constallations either.
 In both cases my fixes are too simple